 Textbooks listed below are included in the Paul Mitchell Kit at a discounted price to the student.
-For veterans or eligible person, the cost of the Textbook and Supplies" may not be paid by the VA; the Veteran or eligible person will be responsible for payment.
+For veterans or eligible person, the cost of the "Kit and Equipment, Textbook and Supplies" may not be paid by the VA; the Veteran or eligible person will be responsible for payment.
+The Apple iPad are included in the Paul Mitchell kit, this items are required as part of your education.